Posts tagged "Google Search & SEO"

 What is crawling?

 Google’s crawlers, known as Googlebot, crawl your site via links.
 The bots travel from one page to the next, collecting information on the way.
-Googlebot looks at links from both internal and external links to find more content to crawl.
+Googlebot analyses both internal and external links, finding more content to crawl.

 What is Indexing?